A Village in name, if not reality

 “So you can seat 5,000 people and through Games times we will be operating 24/7.
 On our busiest day, we will feed 65,000 people and over the time of the Games we will serve 1.2 million meals.”

-Games organisers, ever ready with the statistics, say they expect to serve 1,300 different types of dishes during the Olympics.
+Games organizers, ever ready with the statistics, say they expect to serve 1,300 different types of dishes during the Olympics.

-They will get through 25,000 loaves of bread, 232 tonnes of potatoes, 75,000 litres of milk and more than 330 tonnes of fruit and vegetables.
+They will get through 25,000 loaves of bread, 232 metric tons of potatoes, 75,000 liters of milk and more than 330 metric tons of fruit and vegetables.

 The menus have been developed with nutritionists and dieticians from the various sports and then been validated and checked off by the International Olympic Committee.